johno/pixyll/_posts/2022-02-13-sole_proprietorship_examples.md

 As time goes on you also have the option to upgrade your Sole Proprietorship to an LLC.
 This is perfect for if you ever want to expand and create your own publishing company or advertising agency.

 ### 2. Catering Service

+It’s no secret...

-It’s no secret, people like to party and eat good food.
+People will find any excuse to party and eat good food.
 That’s why the foodservice industry is always in business.

-People have a consistent need for food.
 Starting a catering business makes everybody a potential customer.

-Regardless of what it's for, people enjoy being served food.

-If you are talented in the kitchen, you should look into supplying food for events like graduations, weddings, holidays, or business events
+If you are talented in the kitchen, you should look into supplying food for events like graduations, weddings, holidays, or business events.

-Opening catering business is no different than the other Sole Proprietorships in our list.
-You still need the correct licenses, permits, and certifications to conduct your business in the first place.
+Opening a catering business is no different than the other Sole Proprietorships in our list: You need the necessary licenses, permits, and certifications to conduct your business in the first place.

-You don’t even have to be a good cook.
+You don’t even have to be a good cook...

 As long as you can organize a team who can cook, you can provide your services where people want to eat and drink.

 If you decide to expand your operations and assemble a team to cater to your guests, you should check out Limited Liability Companies.

 In an LLC, employees are tax-deductible expenses.
-Not to mention the special tax benefits and liability protection you receive with an LLC that you won’t get with Sole Proprietorships.
+Not to mention all the special tax benefits and liability protection you get with an LLC that doesn't come with Sole Proprietorships.

 ### 3. Direct Sales

-You can set up an online sales funnel or sell products through magazines and newspapers to start a Sole Proprietorship.
+You can start a Sole Proprietorship by running an online sales funnel or selling products through magazines, newspapers, and other media.

-Copywriting services (direct sales in the written word) are needed by almost every company.
+Copywriters, who make direct sales using the written word, are needed by almost every company.
 Any time you’ve seen an ad or promo for some product or service, chances are it was written or arranged by some sort of direct sales copywriter.

-You will be fully responsible for the success of your business if you decide to start your own direct sales operation and work as an independent contractor.
-The same goes for the rest of the examples mentioned here.
+You are fully responsible for the success of your business if you decide to start your own direct sales operation and work as an independent contractor.
+The same goes for the rest of the examples.

 ### 4. Graphic Designer

-Graphic design is needed by entrepreneurs and businesses who want their websites, logos, magazines, advertisements, and other media to appear their best.
+Graphic design is needed by entrepreneurs and businesses who want their websites, logos, magazines, advertisements, and other media to look their best.

-One great benefit of graphic design is your ability to do it from anywhere because the work is completed and submitted online.
+Graphic design gives you the freedom to work remotely because the work is completed and submitted online.

-With an understanding of graphic design and the creative vision to make your client’s ideas a reality, you can design artwork, illustrations, and content for public consumption.
+With an understanding of graphic design and the creative vision to bring your client’s ideas to fruition, you can design artwork, illustrations, and content for public consumption.

 ### 5. Photographer, Videographer, or Digital Editor

-People love capturing amazing memories with photos and videos.
-Whether it’s a vacation, wedding, or other celebration, there is a need for professional photographers.
+Whether it’s for a vacation, wedding, or other celebration, people love capturing precious moments and memories with professional photos and videos.

 It doesn’t even have to be events.
 You could run a photography studio taking photos for a family album or professional headshots for resumes.
 Nowadays you also have the option of working as a Social Media photographer.

 If you are better on the technical side of things you might consider being a professional photo/video editor.

-The limit to how much you make doing a job like this is determined by how good you are at what you do and the market you specialize in.
-This same principle applies to all of the jobs in this list of Sole Proprietorship examples.
+The limit to how much money you make doing this is determined by how good you are at what you do and the market you specialize in.
+The same principle applies to all the examples of Sole Proprietorships mentioned here.

-### 6.Computer and Cellphone Repair Service
+### 6. Computer and Cellphone Repair Service

 In the age of information and technology, almost everybody has a phone or computer.
-As we all know, these devices break and malfunction fairly easily.
+As we all know, these devices are fragie and break fairly easily.
 Many people prefer fixing their devices instead of paying more cash for the latest model.

 Computer and cellphone repair operations can be quite small, requiring only one person.
-You can do this from your home, a storefront, or have it be entirely location-independent and meet people one-on-one to fix their devices in person (if you’re quick about it).
+You can do this from your home, a storefront, or be entirely location-independent by meeting people one-on-one and fixing their devices in person (if you’re quick about it).

 This is a perfect opportunity for you to act as your own boss, work your own hours, and run a Sole Proprietorship.
 Actually, all the examples on our list are great for taking back your time and giving you greater control of your income.

-If you are good with technical, hands-on tasks and enjoy working with technology, you may find that starting a cellphone or computer repair service is the right thing for you.
+If you are good with technical, hands-on tasks and enjoy working with technology, starting a cellphone or computer repair service may be the right thing for you.

-### 7.Financial Planner
+### 7. Financial Planner

-Financial planners help individuals, families, and companies, manage their profits and expenses.
-Whether it’s writing up an investment plan or it’s budgeting to save up for a large expense, you can help people and businesses manage their money.
+Financial planners help manage the profits and expenses of individuals, families, and companies.
+Whether it’s writing up an investment plan or budgeting to save up for big-ticket items, you'll help your clients with their finances.

 If you are good at critical thinking, problem-solving, and analyzing numbers, you should check out financial planning.

-Focusing on individuals and families you can make saving and investment plans for high-ticket items like businesses, a wedding, real estate, retirement, exotic vacations, kids, a college degree, and so much more.
+By focusing on individuals and families you can make saving and investment plans for expensive endeavors like businesses, weddings, real estate, retirement, exotic vacations, kids, a college degree, and so much more.
 You could also come up with daily, monthly, or yearly budgets to better manage your clients’ expenses.

 For companies, you can help them grow and maximize their profits by applying proven financial management strategies.
-You might even find yourself organizing employee bonus distributions.
+You might even organize employee bonus distributions.

-It’s important to have experience and competency in their area if you want to start a business doing it.
-Just like the other examples covered in this article, you need the necessary certifications and licenses to conduct such a business.
+It’s important to have experience and competency in this area of expertise if you want your business to be successful.
+Just like the other examples covered in this article, you need the necessary qualifictions and licenses to conduct such a business.

 ### 8. Virtual Assistant (VA)

 By now, you’re probably familiar with those little messages that pop up on a website asking if want live assistance when you first click on the page.

-These people helping you are virtual assistants (VAs for short).
+The people sending you messages form the other side of the screen are called Virtual Assistants, or VAs for short.

-VAs help entrepreneurs and business owners complete basic administrative tasks online.
+VAs help entrepreneurs and business owners complete administrative tasks online.

-You should consider being a Virtual Assistant if you can do simple tasks such as assisting customers to get information, going through emails, imputing data into spreadsheets, organizing incoming appointments, etc.
+You should consider being a Virtual Assistant if you can help customers get information, go through emails, imput data into spreadsheets, schedule appointments, and other tasks of this sort.

 ### 9. Bookkeeper or Accountant

 If you are good with numbers, data, are detail-oriented, and know spreadsheets already,  you may want to consider looking deeper into bookkeeping and accounting.